Dubai Science Park Hosts Industry Experts at Arab Health in Continued Bid to Enable Business Growth in the Region

 DSP’s business-friendly ecosystem, centered on fostering innovation and improving market efficiency, supports the UAE’s goal of improving its rank in the World Bank’s Doing Business report- in which it is currently positioned 11th out of 190 countries.
 The report rates countries based on how conducive the regulatory environment is to business growth.

-He added, “We are seeing Dubai lead by example within the Healthcare and Sciences industries, by promoting local production, manufacturing and talent development.
-In line with Dubai Industrial Strategy 2030, we will continue to support local business growth by educating local pharmaceutical and healthcare companies through the sharing of best practice and industry insights across the various science sectors.
+He added, “We are seeing Dubai lead by example within the healthcare and science industries by promoting local production, manufacturing and talent development.
+In line with Dubai Industrial Strategy 2030, we will continue to support local business growth by educating pharmaceutical and healthcare companies through the sharing of best practice and industry insights across the various science sectors.
 To this end, industry gatherings such as these represent an important platform for us to meet and interact with the community.”

-Building on DSP’s commitment to cementing the Emirate as a Science Hub, the event drew the presence of market leaders and SMEs from the Science and Healthcare industries, who were able to network with leading industry experts and access invaluable advice and mentorship related to business development, public relations and social media support, as well as market research findings.
+Building on DSP’s commitment to cementing the emirate as a science hub, the event drew the presence of market leaders and SMEs from the science and healthcare industries.
+Attendees networked with leading industry experts and accessed invaluable mentorship and market research findings related to business development, as well as public relations and social media support.